Top 15 Venture Capital Firms Investing in Software

 Image of Thrive Capital- Top VCs in Software

-Thrive Capital is a New York-based investment firm that partners with internet, software, and technology-enabled companies.
-They are known for both building and investing, signaling a hands-on approach to helping founders create lasting businesses.
+Thrive Capital is a New York-based investment firm that partners with companies in the internet, software, and technology sectors.
+They are known for building and investing in businesses from their earliest stages through to maturity.

 • Industries of focus: Software, Finance, Financial Services